 Are you a Champion for Self Care?
 Do you want to join the Self Care Movement?
 Email firstname.lastname@example.org

-Mike Pringle is President of the Royal College of General Practitioners, where he was Chair of Council from 1998-2001.
+Mike Pringle was President of the Royal College of General Practitioners from 2012-2015, where he was also Chair of Council from 1998-2001.
 He is Emeritus Professor of General Practice in the University of Nottingham and a retired general practitioner.
 From 2004 – 2006, Mike was chairman of the Joining Up Self Care (JUSC) Project Steering Group, a self care aware action research project in a PCT.
 Mike helps to run CHEC (Collingham Healthcare Education Centre), an innovative primary care development project.

 I have worked in a large busy general practice in Crawley, Sussex for all my professional life.
 Primary care offers new challenges with every patient, potentially serious illness alongside those who are important for different reasons.
 One of my principal interests is health education, trying to help people understand and manage their problems better and more appropriately.

 I became a trainer in the 1980’s, and later director of one of the UK’s largest vocational training schemes, working with young doctors preparing for a career in general practice.

 My involvement in medical communication has spread to the media, writing extensively for doctors, pharmacists and the public, with numerous appearances on both radio and television.
 Self care has always been important – not only does it enable people to take control of their own illness and seek advice appropriately, it is vital to the very existence of the NHS, at a time when the escalating costs of sophisticated treatments needs the support of all of us.

 Peter has been a GP for over 13 years in Kingston upon Thames.
 His practice is a second wave PMS plus pilot that has used the new flexibilities to address health inequalities in a deprived area.